OctopusDeploy/People/Support.md

 - I am always on the lookout for opportunities to teach and show others alternate, cleaner ways to delight our customers in an ego-less manner.
 - I am working to improve our processes, making it easier for everyone in our team to grow and learn.

-### Everything is a learning oppurtunity

-- I am constantly learning new technologies and methodologies that relate to Octopus.
-- I work with teams outside of Support to further enhance my knowledge
-- I happily take responsibility for my own mistakes and I learn from the mistakes of others.
-- I share the lessons I learn so the entire team and Octopus can benefit

 ## Senior DevOps Application Engineer

 The Senior DevOps Application Engineer role builds upon the foundation of the DevOps Application Engineer role.

-> I am a technical leader, a person that is recognised both within the Support team and as part of the wider Octopus community for the breadth and depth of your technical ability.
+> I am an expert in the DevOps space, a person that is recognised both within Octopus as part of the wider DevOps  community for the breadth and depth of your technical ability.

 ### I am trusted

-- I have mastered my tools and the core building blocks used by our team.
+- I have mastered the tools and concepts involved in DevOps and can apply them in production scenarios.
-- I have a deep technical understanding of more than one area of Octopus, and I can confidently use this knowledge to assist customers and fellow support team members in all areas of Octopus.
+- I have a deep technical understanding of the DevOps space, and I can confidently use this knowledge to assist customers and fellow support team members in all areas of Octopus and related technologies.
-- I know when it makes sense to push back against a customer, and when it is appropriate to not create an issue
 - I know how to mentor a customer to the best path, and I understand that the customer's stated issue and the actual issue might not be the same thing

 ### I lead technically

-- I have a deep understanding of CI/CD pipelines and how they are implemented by our customers
+- I have a deep understanding of CI/CD pipelines, the overall DevOps landscape and how they are implemented by our customers
 - I know the why, along with the how.
-- I actively research and implement technical solutions to improve our response times
 - I confidently, accurately, and quickly replicate complex deployment scenarios to assist with issue replication and resolution

-### I am a mentor of mentors

-- I know when to directly assist with a ticket, and when to encourage others to learn more.
-- I encourage others to find creative solutions to problems and accept that my way isn't the only way.
-- I help others in my team to become mentors.
-- I am always on the lookout for opportunities to teach and show others alternate, cleaner ways to delight our customers in an ego-less manner.
-- I am working to improve our processes, making it easier for everyone in our team to grow and learn.
+- I don't know everything, however I can confidently navigate to the answer using my existing knowledge while lead my team mates to the solution with me.

 ### Everything is a learning oppurtunity